Nature

 Geese

 In spite of being a nuisance bird due their diet and large numbers, I find them pretty.
-This picture was taken during at Bosque del Apache, a birders paradise for photographing sand hill cranes.
+This picture was taken at Bosque del Apache, a birders paradise for photographing sand hill cranes.

 untitled-27.jpg